Foundation / Corporation

 Funding for each requested project or event shall generally be limited to a maximum of $5,000 in a calendar year.

-Applicants must spend the grant funds (by July 2, 2018) or within 9 months of your receipt; unless written extension is requested and granted by the L&E Section.
+Grant funds must be spent within 9 months of being distributed to the grant recipient unless written extension is requested and granted by the L&E Section.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.